Broad Run

-This popular trail in Craig County, VA follows Craig creek and weaves in and out of the mountains.
+This popular road in Craig County, VA follows Craig creek and weaves in and out of the mountains.
 It’s also a trail that Virignia Off-Road has adopted through the VDOT Adopt-a-Highway program.

 Broad Run Trail is a 10-mile off-road route located in Craig County, Virginia, within the George Washington and Jefferson National Forests.
 The trail is known for its scenic beauty, featuring multiple water crossings and a variety of terrains.